Steel on Rubber strap

 During the homologation process, OMEGA watches are tested to the extreme.
 This phase includes shock examinations, to confirm the reliability of each timepiece, and to check that its precision is maintained after a severe impact.
 All OMEGA timepieces are designed to withstand shocks corresponding to a 1-metre drop on a hard wooden floor.
 For a standard 150g timepiece, this sudden and rapid acceleration is an equivalent force of up to 5,000 G on the watch head.

 Self-winding movement with Co-Axial escapement.
 Certified Master Chronometer, approved by METAS, resistant to magnetic fields reaching 15,000 gauss.
-Free sprung-balance with silicon balance spring, two barrels mounted in series, automatic winding in both directions.
-Time zone function.
-Special luxury finish with rhodium-plated rotor and bridges with Geneva waves in arabesque.
+Free sprung-balance with silicon balance spring, automatic winding in both directions.
+Rhodium plated finish with Geneva waves in arabesque.

 Get the latest edition of our official Omega catalogue "The Collection".